 Discovering Germany with Kids

-Taking a train, visiting a castle, walking through market, even riding the U-Bahn—a lot about Germany will appeal to kids, and to their parents, too.
+Taking a train, visiting a castle, walking through a market, even riding the U-Bahn—a lot about Germany will appeal to kids, and to their parents, too.
 Many hotels let children stay for free in their parent's room, or for a few euros more; public transportation offers reduced rates for kids; and all museums and attractions offer at least a half-price reduction for children.

 Days 1 & 2: Munich